OxNinja/blog/content/about.md

 ![Bonjour](https://media.giphy.com/media/dBCh3ktuUekw5OMJqg/giphy.gif)

-French ingeneering student in cybersecurity, I like the web, reverse and assembly.
+French engineering student in cybersecurity, I like the web, reverse, crafting ELF and assembly.

 I participate in CTFs with my team [FakeNews](https://fakenews.sh).
 I mostly do the web challenge because this is the easiest when you begin in cybersecurity. :innocent:

 * [CTF InterIUT 2020](https://twitter.com/CTF_Inter_IUT) staff 🏁
 * [Norzh CTF 2021](https://norzh-ctf.fr) staff 🧭
+* [Comming soon] staff 🏦

 # Why this website